Latika2109/financial-llm-finetuning-mistral/README.md

 ## 2. Abstract

-We fine-tune **Mistral-7B** on a custom financial instruction dataset using **4-bit QLoRA**, enabling parameter-efficient adaptation with minimal memory footprint.
+We fine-tune **Mistral-7B** on a custom financial instruction dataset using **4-bit QLoRA**, enabling parameter-efficient adaptation with a minimal memory footprint.

 The training pipeline incorporates:
 - 4-bit quantization (NF4)
 - LoRA adapters (rank=16)